ammonsalter-del/thedisruptor-sim/FAQ.md

 This is a free educational resource, created by a small team (a single person!).
 The developer would welcome suggestions for improvement and additions in future editions.
 However, they do not have the time or resources to respond to more specific needs.

 ### I found a bug
-The software is large and complex and as such te debug process was extensive and long.
+The software is large and complex and as such the debug process was extensive and long.
 Of course, like any software, there are many remaining bugs.
 If you see something that is off, please report it on the [Issues](../../issues) page using the bug report template.
 Include what you expected to happen, what actually happened, your browser and operating system, and steps to reproduce the issue.
 We will try to tackle as many as we can in the next round of development.
 Please do not expect perfection, as even commercial simulations developed by large terms can be quite buggy.
 This simulation should be seen as an educational prototype rather than a finished commercial product.

 ## Research Use